 Management should implement controls to ensure that all receipts are recorded and properly documented.
 Also, ensure that revenue from receipts are deposited in a timely manner.
-Additionally, management should ensure that all expenses have proper approval prior to payment for the expense.
 Management should monitor student activity accounts to ensure they are properly presented, and that the student activity accounts reflect an accurate balance at year end.